How Much Does It Cost to Start a Business in Spain?

 The requirements are:

-• The company tax declaration and getting the tax number of the company (CIF to Spanish) – estimate at minimum EUR100 in this.
+• With the company tax declaration and getting the tax number of the company (CIF to Spanish), you can estimate a minimum of EUR 100.

 • Registering your company with the tax office, and receiving an electronic certificate You should expect to pay a minimum amount of EUR50 to avail of these services.